hcilab/wams/README.md

 ### Grouped items

 Sometimes you would like to spawn several items and then move or drag them together.
-To do that easily, you can use the `createGroup` method (see in the [code documentation](https://hcilab.github.io/wams/module-server.Application.html#createGroup)):
+To do that easily, you can use the `createItemGroup` method (see in the [code documentation](https://hcilab.github.io/wams/module-server.Application.html#createItemGroup)):

 ```javascript
 const items = [];